 “As per the recent ‘Asset Allocation for MIP65 (Clydesdale)’ Governance Poll, MKR holders and Delegates determined the specific distribution for this funds’ allocation.”

 Maker says the total 500 million DAI will be split by digital asset bank Sygnum and investment management company Baillie Gifford.

 Sygnum says it is working with investment giant Blackrock for the initial phase of the project.

-“In the first phase, Sygnum is working with BlackRock Switzerland to allocate and invest $250 million into portfolio of BlackRock iShares ETFs.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“In the first phase, Sygnum is working with BlackRock Switzerland to allocate and invest $250 million into portfolio of BlackRock iShares ETFs.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action